What is Sovereign Gold Bond?

-A nomination form is available along with Application form.
+A nomination form is available along with the Application form.

 Returns on Sovereign Gold Bond

-The return from Sovereign Gold Bonds are in terms of interest and capital appreciation.
-Investors get a fixed interest rate of 2.5 per cent per annum.
+The return from Sovereign Gold Bonds is in terms of interest and capital appreciation.
+Investors get a fixed interest rate of 2.5 percent per annum.
 Furthermore, it is over and above the gold price return.

-The interest payments are made half yearly.
-However, the tenure of these bonds are 8 years, and the bonds mature after this period.
+The interest payments are made half-yearly.
+However, the tenure of these bonds is 8 years, and the bonds mature after this period.